 - Attention to Climate Adaptation in transportation planning, operations and investment

-In alignment with the goals of the National Transportation Career Pathways Initiative this project will document a series of environmental career pathways (a sequence of educational courses and training programs that align to an occupational career ladder) that engage and prepare students for key transportation occupations.
-Specifically, we will:
+In alignment with the goals of the National Transportation Career Pathways Initiative this project documented a series of environmental career pathways (a sequence of educational courses and training programs that align to an occupational career ladder) that engage and prepare students for key transportation occupations.
+The Environmental Discipline Report detailed it findings focused on Smart City applications and occupations.

 - Dorothy Morrison, Director, Office of the Environment, Maryland DOT